West Midlands Police: Firearms

-Force CID
+Major Crime Unit

-Detached from the LPUs, Force CID is staffed by officers holding a detective qualification and investigate serious and complicated crimes not taken on by Local CID or other departments.
-Such offences include murders, serious assaults, blackmail and arson.
-Force CID is arranged into a series of investigation teams including a dedicated Homicide Unit, working from bases at Harborne and Aston.
+Detached from the LPAs, Major Crime is staffed by officers holding a detective qualification and investigate serious and complicated crimes not taken on by Local CID or other departments.
+Such offences include murders, attempt murders, firearms offences and kidnaps.

+Major Crime is arranged into a series of investigation teams including a dedicated Homicide Unit, working from Aston.

+As well as the Homicide and Reactive Team managing these major investigations, the Unit has a Proactive element which has responsibilities for managing investigations locate and apprehend offenders wanted for the most serious offences.

+The introduction of the County Lines Task Force has seen a renewed focus on drugs supply across the force and further afield.
+The CLTF have also safeguarded a number of young people at risk of exploitation.

-Working within Force CID are a series of Payback Teams who are responsible for arranging asset seizures and confiscations under the Proceeds of Crime Act 2002.
+Also working within Major Crime are a series of Payback Teams who are responsible for arranging asset seizures and confiscations under the Proceeds of Crime Act 2002.
 During 2011 offenders were forced to pay back £6.3M from proceeds of crime, a 39% increase on the previous year.

-Force traffic
+Road Policing Department

-Based at Park Lane, Chelmsley Wood and Wednesbury, the force traffic unit has responsibility for roads policing on all roads inside the West Midlands other than the motorways which are covered by the Central Motorways Policing Group.
-Officers from the force traffic unit usually hold advanced driving grades and have access to marked and unmarked vehicles, including BMWs and Audis fitted with evidential video recording equipment.
-Force Traffic is supported by a Collision Investigation Unit based at Aston Police Station who investigate accidents involving fatalities or life-changing injuries.
+Based at Park Lane, Chelmsley Wood and Wednesbury, the force traffic unit had responsibility for roads policing on all roads inside the West Midlands other than the motorways which are covered by the Central Motorways Policing Group, but since its disbanding the newly bolstered RPD also covers this element of the road network.
+Officers from the RPD usually hold advanced driving grades and have access to marked and unmarked vehicles, including BMWs and Audis fitted with evidential video recording equipment.
+Road Policing is supported by a Collision Investigation Unit based at Aston Police Station who investigate accidents involving fatalities or life-changing injuries.